brijeshneoxl/neome-widget/readme.md

 ## Types

-* `NeomeWidget`
-* `NeomeWidgetEmbed extends NeomeWidget`
+* `NeomeWidgetEmbed`
-* `NeomeWidgetFloating extends NeomeWidget`
+* `NeomeWidgetFloating`
 * `NeomeWidgetDeeplink`
-* `IWidgetCredential`

 ## Methods

-The methods are self explanatory, here's a small overview on all the available methods:
+The methods are self-explanatory, here's a small overview on all the available methods:

 * `embed(config:NeomeWidgetEmbed): () => void`
-    * embed neome in element and return callback which removes the app from element.
+    * embed neome app in element and return callback which removes the app from element.